nogibjj/AirSense_FinalProjDE/README.md

 All reflections including team member self reflection files and team reflection after meeting are included in the `Team_Reflections` folder in this repository.

+## Others

+### Potential Areas for Improvement

+- Performance Optimization:
+  Adopt VPC and ECS for faster inner communication.

+- Enhanced Scalability:
+  Experiment with alternative scaling solutions like Kubernetes for container orchestration.
+Use Load balancer and Redis to distribute server workloads.

+### AI in Programing

+- We used Copilot as frontend helper for the design of UI (html and css).

 ## About